Igor (soundtrack): Development

 Leondis considered Doyle as one of his favorite film composers.
 He approached him during October 2007 and showed him the film without music and concept drawings, which got the composer "immediately excited."
 Doyle had a huge respect for animated films, recalling his experiences on watching Fantasia (1940) at his childhood and fascinated on its homage of music and drama in the form of animation.
 Hence, he would score animated films the same way he did for live action, as the process of scoring was all about heightening the drama and capturing the character's image.

 When Leondis presented him the opening minutes of the film as a piece of music, Doyle found it to be dark and needed more action and rhythm, but Leondis wanted something "slightly eastern" referencing Bulgarian and Hungarian music.
 He provided Doyle musical inspirations from composers Béla Bartók—one of the first composers he studied during his school times—who uses Hungarian music, as did Ralph Vaughan Williams.
 As a result, he was influenced by Bartók's work and borrowed his inspiration for the thematic writing.
 Since the film had gothic elements, Doyle used choral samples which merged into the film's dark themes.

 Doyle wrote themes for different types of characters, resulting in a score that incorporates multiple styles and providing a "rich pallet for thematic material."
 This includes the use of tango tinge to Dr. Schadenfreude's dance-y side and a piano concerto for Eva's theme.
 Doyle predominantly used clarinet because of its versatility on providing both melancholic and comic side.
 The piano was also a recurring instrument, especially for Eve's theme as it provides action and drama, which utilized through the use of basses and cellos.
-The music had to be played for real with sincerety which was the main objective of the score.
+The music had to be played for real with sincerity, which was the main objective of the score.
 One of the challenges he considered working on an animated film, was allowing the score to be "very precise, very exact" and use specific instruments in a traditional way, instead of a cheesy way of scoring animated films.

 The soundtrack also includes five Louis Prima songs.
 According to producer, Max Howard, "The combination creates an unusual effect and adds a surprise element to the film".
 "Pocketful of Sunshine" by Natasha Bedingfield was featured in the film's end credits, but not included on the soundtrack.